syncfusion-content/uwp-docs/uwp/Rotator/populating-data.md

 documentation: ug
 ---

-# Data Binding in UWP SfRotator
+# Data Binding in UWP Rotator

 ## Adding RotatorItem to the control

-SfRotatorItem can be populated with a collection of image data using `ItemsSource` property.
+UWP Rotator Item can be populated with a collection of image data using `ItemsSource` property.

 {% highlight Xaml %}